 - Structured on-the-job training

-- A training program delivered by a registered training organisation such as Macquarie Community College
+- A training program delivered and supported by a registered training organisation (such as Macquarie Community College)

 Are you eligible for a traineeship?